MvRens/cc-hypelist/README.md

 #### Usage
 Right-click the computer to access the input panel.
-Type whatever you want to add to the list and press Enter.
+Type whatever you want to add to the list and press Enter, or use the Up/Down arrows to edit an existing entry.

 Further interaction with the list is done through the monitor.
 Right-click the box on the left to mark an item as done.
 After that a red X will appear on the right side which can be right-clicked to remove the item.